ninjadev64/PlayOn/README.md

 ```

 #### Example
-See the `examples` folder for an example.
+See the [example folder](https://github.com/ninjadev64/PlayOn/tree/master/example) for an example ([live demo](https://ninjadev64.github.io/PlayOn/example/)).
+The example uses [p5.js](https://p5js.org/) and [p5play](https://p5play.org/) to create a simple movement demo where the current player is highlighted in red.